Gmail Output Options

 2. Foldered Output via Gmail API

-By default, FEC connects to Gmail and G Suite mailboxes using Gmail API.
+By default, FEC connects to Gmail and Google Workspace mailboxes using Gmail API.
 If you select the Populate Output Paths from Gmail Labels option, FEC will create a folder structure for each message based on its Gmail labels.
 When creating the folder structure, FEC analyzes the Gmail labels of each message and picks one representative label.
 User labels such as "My Business Documents" are favored over system labels such as "CATEGORY_PERSONAL".

 Following the same example, a message with the labels LabelA, LabelB, and LabelC would be output as follows: